 Identification of main paths of human exposure towards active substance(s) and substances of concern from its use in biocidal product

-According to the intended uses of the product PARANIX ENVIRONNEMENT (surface spraying by non-professionals), primary exposure is intended via inhalation and dermal routes.
+According to the intended uses of the product PARANIX ENVIRONNEMENT (surface spraying by non-professionals), primary exposure is intended via inhalation, dermal and oral (non respirable) routes.
 Secondary exposure is intended for bystanders/residents (adult and children) via inhalation route following exposure of volatilised residues, dermal route following contact with the surfaces, and/or oral route following hand-to-mouth behaviour.

 Table 2.2.6.2.1-1 Summary of main paths of human exposure